Human-inspired Episodic Memory for Infinite Context LLMs: Experiments

 \paragraph{Comparison with RAG and full-context LLMs}

 To evaluate EM-LLM against prominent methods for handling long contexts, we compared its performance on LLaMA 3.1-8B with two different RAG approaches, including the current SOTA NV-Embed-v2 retriever~\citep{lee2024nvembed}, as well as with the brute-force baseline of processing all tokens directly within the LLM's softmax attention (full-context).
-Across most tasks in our benchmarks, EM-LLM outperformed both RAG and full-context methods (Fig.~\ref{fig:rag_fc_emllm} and Appendix~\ref{appdx:rag_impl}), exceeding the performance of NV-Embed-v2 by $30.5\%$ on LongBench and by $11.5\%$ on $\infty$-Bench.
+Across most tasks in our benchmarks, EM-LLM outperformed both RAG and full-context methods, as well as a custom surprise-based RAG method (Fig.~\ref{fig:rag_fc_emllm} and Appendix~\ref{appdx:rag_impl}), exceeding the performance of NV-Embed-v2 by $30.5\%$ on LongBench and by $11.5\%$ on $\infty$-Bench.

 This significant performance boost over RAG can be attributed to EM-LLM's ability to retrieve and incorporate relevant information at each layer individually, rather than relying on a single retrieval step as in RAG (for an illustration, see Supp.
 Fig.~\ref{appdx:fig__unique_block_retrieval}).
 By accessing more specific and contextually relevant information through layer-wise key-value retrieval, EM-LLM effectively addresses RAG's limitations in precision and lower overall performance~\citep{li2024retrievalaugmentedgenerationlongcontext}.
 Additionally, EM-LLM's hierarchical attention avoids the issue of diluted attention in large context windows that affects full-context models, enabling it to outperform both RAG and full-context LLMs on the LongBench dataset.
-Furthermore, EM-LLM demonstrated remarkable scalability by achieving $100\%$ accuracy on the \textit{Passkey.Retrieval} task with sequences up to $5$,$120$k tokens, far beyond the practical limits of full-context LLMs.
+Furthermore, EM-LLM demonstrated remarkable scalability by achieving $100\%$ accuracy on the \textit{Passkey.Retrieval} task with sequences up to $10.2$M tokens, far beyond the practical limits of full-context LLMs.
 This highlights EM-LLM's efficiency in handling extremely long contexts, positioning it as a powerful alternative for long-context processing.